calvin-mcd/vootington/README.md

 **beware!!!**

-the hardware configuration for rgb on the vootington is currently not supported by zmk, which means no rgb with the zmk firmware.
+The hardware configuration for rgb on the vootington is currently not supported by zmk, which means no rgb with the zmk firmware.

 ## Todo